 Vulnerability management programs should be proactive and ongoing.
-Regular use ensures that your network tools are always up to date with the latest patches and aids you in the fight against data breaches.
+Regular use ensures that your vulnerability management tools are always up to date with the latest patches and aids you in the fight against data breaches.
 A standard vulnerability management plan has four steps.

 This step uses a vulnerability scanner to explore the network, discovering all relevant IT assets and mapping out every potential source for vulnerabilities.
-This includes desktops, mobile devices, firewalls, printers, databases and servers.
-Then, each source is probed for areas of potential vulnerability, such as installed software, operating system, user accounts, system configurations, open ports, etc. The scan consists of four stages to do this.
+Vulnerability scanning includes desktops, mobile devices, firewalls, printers, databases and servers.
+Then, each source is probed for areas of potential vulnerability, such as installed software, operating system, user accounts, system configurations, open ports, etc. The scan consists of four stages.